leerob/next-self-host/README.md

    curl -o ~/deploy.sh https://raw.githubusercontent.com/leerob/next-self-host/main/deploy.sh
    ```

-   You can then modify the email and domain name variales inside of the script to use your own.
+   You can then modify the email and domain name variables inside of the script to use your own.

 3. **Run the deployment script**: